neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 I have [a 40-pair box of disposable hand warmers][hand-warmers-box], and keep 3 pairs in a side pocket of my [handlebar bags](#cockpit-bags) when it's cold out (just in case).
 They're a good fail-safe if [heated gloves](#heated-gloves) or [socks](#heated-socks) aren't enough (or you didn't think you'd need them).
 Supposedly you can "recharge" them with boiling water, so as to avoid single-use waste, though I've not tried that.

 ### Action Cameras <a id="action-cameras"></a>
-I film basically all my ride with 2 GoPros: [one chest-mounted, one rear-facing, seat-rail mounted](#camera-mounts).
+I film basically all my ride with 2 GoPros: [one chest-mounted and one rear-facing, seat-rail mounted](#camera-mounts).
 They're mostly a nice-to-have safety measure (though presumably only useful if something truly horrible happens 😔), but some of my rides also feel like incredible ways to see the city, and [I am working on processing+sharing them](#post-processing) in ways that convey that.
 They're also useful for [mundane documentation of road conditions][SCF 10th st pothole], [filing 311 tickets][hoboken xwalk tweet], etc. One day last winter, I lost a glove on a ride, and [was able to find on my tapes where it had popped out of my front basket](https://www.strava.com/activities/4638483151).

 [![Cockpit view showing extra glove falling out of basket onto road while hitting a pothole](https://user-images.githubusercontent.com/465045/125384395-dda9e380-e366-11eb-9c89-48c16df8fdf6.png)
 ](https://photos.app.goo.gl/gDTbMgUbVnxDDBv4A)